Tailwind CSS Color Palette Generator

-Generate a full 11-shade colour palette where every shade passes WCAG AA contrast against your background.
-Export to Tailwind config or CSS variables.
+Generate a full 11-shade Tailwind CSS color palette where every shade passes WCAG AA contrast against your background.
+Pick from any Tailwind color family or use a custom hue, then export to tailwind.config.js or CSS variables.

 Palette Settings